willgleich/gleich.tech/src/public/blog_docs/blog2.md

 #### Unauthorized Cloud Run Requests
 During my deployment testing I noticed that Cloud Run invocations require permissions in order to access it.
 In this case my website will be openly available to the internet, allowing "allUsers" access to the invoke the cloud function.
 This would allow me to keep my cloud run deployed permanently with no way to access it.
-It appears that I do not get billed for 401  My lambda trigger could then focus on the two enabling operations:
+I do not get billed for 401 requests so that be can my "off" state with the service ready to allow for "allUsers" access.
+My lambda trigger could then focus on the two enabling operations:

 * Enable allUser to the cloud run invoker
 * Enable the Cloudflare Page Rule redirect to the standby domain